MetOffice/CSET/docs/source/getting-started/run_full_cylc_workflow.rst

 ..
 TODO: Images need updating to match the tutorial data.

-This tutorial provides a step by step guide of how to run CSET via its included cylc workflow across data from multiple forecasts, resulting in a website of plots to navigate.
+This tutorial provides a step by step guide of how to run CSET via its included cylc workflow comparing data from multiple forecasts, resulting in a website of plots to navigate.

 Prerequisites